 I spent many years doing software test automation.
 Throughout those years I created a list of my favorite resources that helped me to improve my skills.
 Below is that list.
 Most of the resources for learning test automation are focused on Selenium WebDriver because it is the most relevant technology today.
 However, some general resources are also available to improve your test automation skills.

-There are a lot of resources here, so I have provided a table of contents to help you navigate to your desired location.
+There are a lot of software and other resources here, so I have provided a table of contents to help you navigate to your desired location.

 - Online Video Tutorials